 The TCU Police Department is responsible for maintaining all records related solely to law enforcement subject to disclosure under the PIA.
 The Police Department is open to the public from 8:30 a.m. to 5:00 p.m., Monday through Friday and closed on weekends and University holidays.

-All requests submitted to the Police Department under the PIA must be in writing and can be made as follows:
+All requests submitted to the Police Department under the PIA must be submitted by using the Public Information Request Form below and can be made as follows:

 The Police Department will review all written requests for public records and respond to the requestor within 10 business days.
 In response to a request, the Police Department may

 - Inform the requestor if the information cannot be provided promptly and set a date and time to provide it within a reasonable time;

 - Request a ruling from the Office of the Attorney General of Texas regarding any information the TCU Police Department wishes to withhold from public disclosure as allowed under the PIA, and send a copy of the request for ruling, or a redacted copy, to the requestor; or

 - Segregate public information from information that may be withheld by law and provide the public information promptly.

 The requestor will receive a written statement of estimated charges when the charges will exceed $40, in advance of work being started, and have the opportunity to modify the request in response to the itemized statement.
 Fees will be calculated in accordance with Section 70.3 of the Texas administrative code.
 The requestor can choose whether to inspect the requested information being made available at the TCU Police Department during regular business hours at no cost, or receive or make copies of the records for a fee as may be allowed by law.
 If you have any questions, contact Robert Rangel at 817-257-7930.